srccast/git-cloner/README.md

 > *If that's so unsecure, why are you doing this?*
 >
-> Since the Docket network is not exposed and I wanted to keep things simple I chose the insecure approach.
+> Since the Docker network is not exposed and I wanted to keep things simple I chose the insecure approach.
 > If you want to use dind on a production system, you MUST use TLS.

 Now let's launch another docker container and the run Ubuntu again.